SophiaChen-codes/DEGage/README.md

 ## Citation
 Please cite the following article if you use DEGage in your research:

-Petrany A., Chen R., Zhang S. and Chen, Y. "Theoretical Framework for the Difference of Two Negative Binomial Distributions and its Application in Comparative Analysis of Sequencing Data".
-Genome Research, Under Review.
+Petrany A., Chen R., Zhang S. and Chen, Y. "Theoretical framework for the difference of two negative binomial distributions and its application in comparative analysis of sequencing data".
+Genome Research, 2024. doi: 10.1101/gr.278843.124.